sookyp/honeyd-python/README.md

 # Honeyd-python
 ---

 Honeyd-python is a low-interaction honeypot implementation based on the core principles of [Honeyd](http://www.honeyd.org/) honeypot.
 The honeypot allows a single host machine to claim unused IP addresses on LAN and simulate a virtual network of honeypots.
 The virtual honeypots can be configured to emulate the network stack of an operating system from [Nmap's OS detection database](https://nmap.org/book/nmap-os-db.html).
 Honeyd-python can redirect attacks to remote honeypots via network tunneling.
+Honeyd-python provides basic attack data statistics on a web server accessible at ``localhost:8080``.

 ### INSTALLATION
 ---

-Honeyd-python supports integration into [Modern Honey Network](https://github.com/threatstream/mhn), the necessary files can be located in ``deploy/``.
+Honeyd-python supports integration into [Modern Honey Network](https://github.com/threatstream/mhn), the required files can be located in ``deploy/``.
 The honeypot supports Ubuntu 16.04 LTS and CentOS 7 distributions.

 In case Modern Honey Network integration is not desired, then
 1. Install pip2.7: